 Aboriginal and Torres Strait Islander histories and cultures

-The study of Languages recognises the interrelationship of languages, identities and cultures across languages, including Aboriginal and Torres Strait Islander languages, and develops an understanding of concepts related to the linguistic landscape of Australia.
+The study of Languages involves recognisng the interrelationship of languages, identities and cultures across languages, including Aboriginal and Torres Strait Islander languages, and develops an understanding of concepts related to Australia’s linguistic landscape.
 The Korean: Background Language ATAR course, along with the Aboriginal and Torres Strait Islander histories and cultures priority, enables students to develop knowledge and understanding by engaging them with the languages and cultures of Australia.

-By exploring and reflecting on the interrelationship between language, culture and identity, students are provided with opportunities to understand that the ways in which people use language reflect the values and beliefs of their respective communities, including Australia’s rich and diverse Aboriginal and Torres Strait Islander communities.
-The knowledge and understanding gained through this priority will enhance the ability of young people to participate positively in the ongoing development of Australia.
+By exploring and reflecting on the interrelationship between language, culture and identity, students are provided with opportunities to understand that the ways people use language reflect the values and beliefs of their respective communities, including Australia’s rich and diverse Aboriginal and Torres Strait Islander communities.

 Asia and Australia’s engagement with Asia

-In Languages, students are able to learn the languages of the Asian region, learning to communicate and interact in interculturally appropriate ways and exploring concepts, experiences and perspectives from within and across Asian cultures.
+In the Languages learning area, students are able to learn the languages of the Asian region, learning to communicate and interact in interculturally appropriate ways and exploring concepts, experiences and perspectives from within and across Asian cultures.

-In all the languages, the priority of Asia and Australia’s engagement with Asia provides opportunities for students to develop an appreciation for the place of Australia within the Asian region, including the interconnections of languages and cultures, peoples and communities, histories and economies.
-They learn how Australia is situated within the Asian region and how our national linguistic and cultural identity is continuously evolving locally, regionally and within an international context.
+In all the languages, the priority of Asia and Australia’s engagement with Asia provides opportunities for students to develop an appreciation for the place of Australia within the Asian region, including the interconnections of languages and cultures, peoples and communities, and histories and economies.
+They learn how Australia is situated within the Asian region and how our national linguistic and cultural identity is continuously evolving - locally, regionally and within an international context.

 In learning Korean, students may engage with a range of texts and concepts related to: